uos/rmcl/README.md

 Dependencies:
 - Download and install [Rmagine](https://github.com/uos/rmagine)
+  - Recommended: Install OptiX backend if NVIDIA GPU is available
 - Clone [rmcl_msgs](https://github.com/uos/rmcl_msgs) to your workspace

 Clone this repository into your ROS workspace and build it.